Yassin-Zaher/face-recognition-app/README.md

 1. Clone this repo
 2. Run `npm install`
 3. Run `npm start`
-4. You must add your own API key in the `src/App.js` file to connect to Clarifai api (loin or craete an account).
+4. You must add your own API key in the `src/App.js` file to connect to Clarifai api (loin or craete an account) (check api version).

 You can grab Clarifai API key [here](https://www.clarifai.com/)
 # About using the app